electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/drivetrain/battery/_index.md

 ---
-title: Audi A6 e-tron battery
+title: Audi Q6 e-tron battery
 linktitle: Battery
-description: The lithium-ion battery system of the Audi A6 e-tron can store more than 100 kWh of energy and uses 800 volt system.
+description: The lithium-ion battery system of the Audi Q6 e-tron can store more than 100 kWh of energy and uses 800 volt system.
 weight: 7
 ---

 That is the only fact what we now at current time.
-There is no clear information if the 100kWh is net or gross, but based on the range stated for A6 the assumption is that it is net.
+There is no clear information if the 100kWh is net or gross, but based on the range stated for A6 e-tron the assumption is that it is net.
+It would be almost impossible to reach 700km range on a 100kWh gross battery.

 Below you find some possible setups based on this information and the fact that Audi/Porsche/Wolkswagen use LC Chem on many other models.